 Born in Linz, Franz Welser-Möst started out studying the violin, but later chose conducting.
-He served as music director of the London Philharmonic Orchestra from 1990 to 1996, and was appointed music director of the Zurich Opera, a post he held from 1995 to 2008.
-From 2010 to 2014, he served as Generalmusikdirektor of the Vienna State Opera, with which he put on the acclaimed new production of Wagner’s Der Ring des Nibelungen.
+He served as music director of the London Philharmonic Orchestra from 1990 to 1996, and was appointed music director of the Opernhaus Zurich, a post he held from 1995 to 2008.
+From 2010 to 2014, he served as Generalmusikdirektor of the Vienna State Opera, with which he put on among others, the acclaimed new production of Wagner’s Der Ring des Nibelungen.

 Welser-Möst has made guest appearances conducting a number of leading orchestras.
-He enjoys a close relationship with the Vienna Philharmonic Orchestra, which he led on its acclaimed New Year’s Day concert in 2011 and 2013.
-This special relationship was recognized in 2014 when he was presented with the orchestra’s Ring of Honour.
+He has accompanied the Vienna Philharmonic Orchestra on many tours and led its New Year’s Day concert in 2011 and 2013.